Skip to content

 Our active RX lineup: OctaLoop, TerraBooster, EchoTracer, VerticalVortex, SkyTracer.

-• Outputs: LHCP, RHCP, two linear references.
+• Outputs: LHCP, RHCP, and two linear references.

-RDF: Why Smart Nulls Beat Raw Gain
+RDF: Why Smart Nulls Can Beat Raw Gain on Receive

-RDF & Gain Comparison (typical installs)
+RDF & Gain Comparison (representative, site-dependent examples)

-EchoTriad (3× EchoTracer) 3 m ~10.2 +3 dBi 25–35 dB Low
+EchoTriad (3× EchoTracer) 3 m ~10.2 +3 dBi 25–35 dB Often low when well placed

-3-el Yagi 20 m ~9.7 +7 dBi 20–25 dB Medium
+3-el Yagi 20 m ~9.7 +7 dBi 20–25 dB Site and feedline dependent

-QuadraTus (4× VerticalVortex) 3 m ~9.8 +2 dBi 20–30 dB Low
+QuadraTus (4× VerticalVortex) 3 m ~9.8 +2 dBi 20–30 dB Often low when well isolated

-Full-size vertical Base ~5–6 0 dBi 0–10 dB High
+Full-size vertical Base ~5–6 0 dBi 0–10 dB Often high in local RFI

 Switchable Parasitics & Fixed Phasing